klaemo/node-container/README.md

   // prefix for images and containers, eg 'prefix-appname' or 'prefix/imagename'
   prefix: 'tests',
-  run: true //wether to run the container or not (defaults to true) }
+  run: true // whether to run the container or not (defaults to true) }

 // pass it the directory of your node app, config is optional